grimmal72/cookie-clicker-clone/README.md

 // Low-level non-surface-level description of these features I want to add For column 3, put everything in a div tag, probably with flexbox.
 Add div tags inside of that for all of the upgrades, which will be rectangle rows.
 Each rectangle on top of the other.
+Put text and variables inside of each of these square divs, evoking what it is you're buying.
+If not available due to lack of funds, use a conditional in the "click" event listener to bar access.